-- It is considered to be a run-out, and is penalised as such, for a horse or any part of the horse to go past the extended line of an obstacle to be jumped, or past the extended line of an element of a combination, or of the finish line or of a compulsory turning point. - ii) When a horse jumps an obstacle between two red flags or between two white flags the obstacle has not been jumped correctly.
-The pentathlete is penalised as for a run-out and they must jump the obstacle again correctly. - iii) If the run-out is the consequence of a fall between two elements of a combination after the jump of the preceding element, the run-out is not penalised.
+- It is considered to be a run-out, and is penalised as such, for a horse or any part of the horse to go past the extended line of an obstacle to be jumped, or past the extended line of an element of a combination, or of the finish line or of a compulsory turning point. - When a horse jumps an obstacle between two red flags or between two white flags the obstacle has not been jumped correctly.
+The pentathlete is penalised as for a run-out and they must jump the obstacle again correctly.